hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 }
 ```

-This tells Terraform to store state in S3 bucket `terraform-pipeline-state`, use dynamodb table `tf-state-lock` to lock when there's multiple concurrent edit.
-This definition ignores `key` property (which is the name of the state file in S3 bucket) on purpose.
-The `key` property is going to be passed in by each environment-specific pipeline later.
+This tells Terraform to store state in S3 bucket `terraform-pipeline-state` and use dynamodb table `tf-state-lock` to lock the state when there are concurrent edits.
+This definition deliberately ignores required `key` property (which is the name of the state file in S3 bucket).
+It is going to be passed in by each GoCD environment-specific pipeline.

 The TerraformCommit pipeline consists of a few tasks:

 - Validate: calling to `terraform validate` to validate syntax of Terraform files
 - Test: this is just a simple `echo` at the moment.
 In a real world scenario, I would imagine a few things can be done in this task:
   - spin up an actual EC2 instance using provided Terraform files to quickly test that the files work.
 The instance can be destroyed immediately after verification
-  - or use some Terraform specific testing tools like `kitchen-terraform` to test.
+  - and/or use some Terraform specific testing tools like `kitchen-terraform` to test.
 I don't have enough exposure to these tools to comment.
 - Sync to S3: after Test step, we should have sufficient confidence that the Terraform files work.
-This step will copy those Terraform files to S3.
-We are treating the Terraform files as artifacts produced by the build process and need to be stored in some artifact repository.
-The same files can be used in subsequent stages.
-This will ensure that the same files are "promoted" through different environments.
-The artifacts are stored in S3 in different folders with the GoCD pipeline label (.e.g.
-8.24) as name.
+This step will copy those Terraform files (artifacts produced by the build process) to S3 which acts as an artifact repository.
+This step allows us to use same set of files in subsequent stages.
+Or in other words, Terraform files are "promoted" through different build stages.
+Each build has a separate folder in S3, named according to GoCD pipeline label (.e.g.
+8.24).

 #### TerraformStaging stage

-First is the organization of `terraform-pipeline-config` repository:
+`terraform-pipeline-config` repository file layout:

 ![]({% asset_path 2018-06-13-terraform-config-organization %} "terraform-pipeline-config Organization")